 If you do choose to hold an intervention, make sure you have a counselor on board from step one.
-By employing the help of an interventionist you will not only be able to better regulate the emotions in the room, but they can help your loved one on the path to treatment, should they accept.
-The overall goal of conducting an intervention is to have your loved one begin alcohol and drug rehab.
-If they choose not to, their must be consequences and you must follow through with them.
+By employing the help of an addiction interventionist, you will not only be able to better regulate the emotions in the room, but they can help your loved one on the path to treatment, should they accept.
+The overall goal of conducting an intervention is to have your loved one agree to enter an alcohol and drug rehab program.
+If they choose not to seek treatment, there must be consequences and you must follow through on those consequences.

 Ready To Get Treatment?